 I teach and research PR from a socio-cultural perspective.
 As a critical scholar, my primary focus is on the operation of power through PR both within the occupational field and in wider society.
 As well as making theoretical contributions to the understanding of PR, I have published empirical work on the exercise of power through PR as a cultural intermediary, and on diversity in PR.
 I am the author of Power, Diversity and Public Relations (Routledge, 2014); and Understanding Copyright (with Dr Bethany Klein and Dr Giles Moss, Sage, 2015).
 I am editor, with Dr Caroline Hodges, of Public Relations, Society and Culture: Theoretical and Empirical Explorations (Routledge, 2011).

-- The relationship between PR and its socio-cultural environment;
+- The relationship between public relations and its socio-cultural context;

 - Diversity and ‘race’ in the PR industry;

-- PR as an occupational field / professionalisation project;
+- Public relations as an occupational field / professionalisation project.